NIP omega-categorical structures: the rank 1 case: Classification of rank 1 structures

+\begin{corollary} The only stable reduct of $M$ is the trivial reduct to pure equality. \end{corollary} \begin{proof} By Proposition \ref{prop:stable main}, any stable reduct of $M$ is strongly minimal.
+By the previous lemma, algebraic closure is trivial on such a reduct (since the algebraic closure of a set cannot increase in a reduct).
+The only strongly minimal set with trivial algebraic closure is pure equality: in a strongly minimal set any two $n$-tuples of algebraically independent points have the same type, hence if algebraic closure is trivial, any two $n$-tuples of distinct points have the same type. \end{proof}

-\begin{lemme} There are three points $a,b,c\in M$ such that: \begin{itemize} \item there is a set $W_{\text{or}}\subseteq W$, definable over $abc$, which is a union of $E$-classes and contains exactly one class in each pair of classes in order-reversing bijection; \item $\dcl^{eq}(abc)$ intersects each $E$-class in at least 3 points; \item for every $V_t$, $t\in D$, there is an $\acl^{eq}(a)$-definable linear or circular order on $M$ that extends $\leq_t$ on $V_t$. \end{itemize} \end{lemme} \begin{proof} Choose three points $a,b,c\in M$ so that for every class $V$, we have either $V(a)<V(b)<V(c)$ or $V(c)<V(b)<V(a)$ (meaning that those inequalities holds for any choice of one element in each tuple).
+\begin{lemme} There are three points $a,b,c\in M$ such that: \begin{itemize} \item there is a set $W_{\text{or}}\subseteq W$, definable over $abc$, which is a union of $E$-classes and contains exactly one class in each pair of classes in order-reversing bijection; \item for each $e\in W/E$, $\dcl^{eq}(abce)$ intersects $W[e]$ in at least 3 points; \item there is a formula $\theta(x,y;u)$ with parameters in $abc$ such that for each $e\in W/E$, $\theta(x,y;e)$ defines a linear order on $W[e]$. \end{itemize} \end{lemme} \begin{proof} Choose three points $a,b,c\in M$ so that for every class $V$, we have either $V(a)<V(b)<V(c)$ or $V(c)<V(b)<V(a)$ (meaning that those inequalities holds for any choice of one element in each tuple).
 This is possible by Theorem \ref{th:all order types}.
 If $V$ and $V'$ are two classes with an order-reversing definable bijection, then for exactly one of $V$ or $V'$ do we have $V(a)<V(b)<V(c)$.
 Take $W_{\text{or}}\subseteq W$ to be the union of classes $V$ for which $V(a)<V(b)<V(c)$.

-Let $V$ be a circular class in $W$ of code $e\in W/E$.
-Then $V$ admits a linear order definable over $V(a)$ so that either $V(a)<V(b)<V(c)$ or $V(c)<V(b)<V(a)$ holds in the linear order, for example by placing the appropriate element of $V(a)$ as either first or last element.
-Then for any $d\in M$, every element of $W(d)$ is definable over $W(a)d$.
-Let $t\in D$.
-Then there is a unique $E$-class $V$ and unique definable order-preserving injection $g_t$ of $V_t$ into $V$.
-Then $g_t$ is a section of $\pi$ and we can extend that section to a section $f$ of $\pi$ defined over $a$.
-We can then pullback the circular or linear order from the class $V$ to $M$ using $f$. \end{proof}